deepanshs/mrsimulator/docs/signal_processing.rst

 Applying operation to the spectrum
 ''''''''''''''''''''''''''''''''''

-To apply the above list of operations to the simulation data, use the :meth:`~mrsimulator.signal_processing.SignalProcessor.apply_operations` method of the instance as follows
+To apply the above list of operations to the simulation/input data, use the :meth:`~mrsimulator.signal_processing.SignalProcessor.apply_operations` method of the ``SignalProcessor`` instance as follows,

 .. plot::
     :format: doctest